SPI Supplies Fine 2000 Gold Grid Mesh, 6 x 6"" (152mm) Square

-Making these fine mesh grid products is a balance between the desire for greater open area and the need for the mesh to have enough mechanical strength to be handled.
+Making these fine mesh grid products is a balance between the desire for a greater open area and the need for the mesh to have enough mechanical strength to be handled.
 The wire mesh products that we offer are a compromise between these two, conflicting objectives.
 If we go to thinner bars, the probability of damaged and/or incomplete bars goes up considerably, so the products we do offer represent the best we can do on thin bars on a sustained basis.
-We share the desire of some of our customers for greater open areas in these products, but we're really not in a position to do it at a quality level that both we at SPI Supplies as well as our customers would find satisfactory
+We share the desire of some of our customers for greater open areas in these products, but we're really not in a position to do it at a quality level that both we at SPI Supplies as well as our customers would find satisfactory.

 Information about handling:

 The mesh can be cut with precision scissors or even a single edge razor blade.
 And once cut, the mesh will lie flat and won't curl up into a "roll".
 One does have to exercise care to keep the mesh from wrinkling since the folds tend to be permanent and won't come "out".
 But contrary to what some might think, these mesh materials do not curl up when cutting into smaller pieces.

 We do not offer these mesh products to be the best possible magnification calibration products, and though we realize some will end up being used just that way, we want to stress that we feel there are other more accurate and more appropriate products to be used for microscopy calibration purposes.
 But having said that, we would cite the following specifications to which we attempt to do the manufacturing of these mesh products: